 Calculate the total cost of the order and the invoice value of the order based on traditional costing system.

-In the traditional costing system, cost equals materials cost plus labor cost plus manufacturing overheads charged at the pre-determined overhead rate.
+In the traditional costing system, cost equals materials cost plus labor cost plus manufacturing overhead costs charged at the pre-determined overhead rate.

 The pre-determined overhead rate based on direct labor hours = $5,404,639/20,000 = $270 per labor hour